-So is there no solution for high watt outputs?
-There are of course.
-If your budget is suitable, there are vacuum type capacitors, for up to 15,000 volts.
-You can find these types of capacitors in minternet market mostly Russian made and they are very successful.
-Some of them have high capacitance values in the range of 20-1000 pF and capable of 20.000 volts.
-However they are expensive.
-There are cheaper ones with less capacitance value range, in the 150-200 USD price range.
+So, isn’t there a solution for high wattage outputs?
+Of course there is.
+If your budget is suitable, there are vacuum type capacitors up to 15.000 volts.
+You can buy these types of capacitors in internet stores, ebay etc. Most of them are mostly Russian made and very successful.
+Some of them have high capacitance values in the range of 20-1000 pF and support 20,000 volts.
+However, they are expensive.
+There are cheaper ones in the lower capacitance value range at the price level of 150-200 USD.

-If you don’t have a budget and if want to make a cheap loop antenna, you can make homebrew air capacitor yourself.
-Of course, although it does not have high capacitance values like the vacuum types, the last one I did was showing a value of 62-500 pF.
-Let’s see what is required if we want to do it ourselves.
+If you don’t have the budget and want to make a cheap loop antenna, you can make a homebrew air condansator yourself.
+Let’s see what is required if we want to build our own capacitor.

-1- Laser cut rotor and stator plates, i.e. butterfly plates
+1- Rotor and stator plates, i.e. butterfly plates

 2- Threaded Rod (M5 type - 5mm)

-The holes of the plates were set 5mm.
-Therefore, 1 meter of 5 mm (M5) metric 5 types of threaded studs should be used.
+The holes of the plates are set to 5 mm.
+Therefore, 5 mm (M5) metric 5 types of threaded studs should be used.

 We will use it to provide space between the plates.
 You will need 5 pcs for each set of plates.
-It is recommended that the gap between the stator plates that we will lay against each other should be 5mm or idealy 6mm gap in order to avoid problems at high voltage.
+It is recommended that the space between the stator plates that we will lay against each other should be 5mm or 6mm gap in order to avoid arcing at high voltage.

-For this, it is best to obtain regular sized aluminum type spacer parts.
-(M5 type 5.1-5.3mm hole and 6mm wide)
+It is best to obtain regular sized aluminum type spacer parts.
+(M5 type 5-5.1 mm bore and 5mm or 6mm wide)